Subhasis495/Image-Rcognization-CNN-model/README.md

-# Dogs vs. Cats Image Classification
+# Image Recognization CNN Model

 ## 📌 Project Overview
 This project classifies images of dogs and cats using a **Convolutional Neural Network (CNN)** built with TensorFlow and Keras.